duinomaker/HexoBlog/source/CM/exercises/1/index.md

 <img src="https://cdn.jsdelivr.net/gh/duinomaker/HexoBlog@f7e83a7/source/images/CM/exercises-1_1.jpg" class="image illustration" />
 </figure>

-And when the $n$-th zig-zag is added in, there are at most $n-1$ new “intersections”.
+And when the $n$-th zig-zag is added in, there are at most $n-1$ new “intersections.”
 So

 $$Z\\!Z_n=Z\\!Z_{n-1}+n+8(n-1)=\frac92n^2+\frac72n+1.$$